1 What are the types of deadlines relevant for civil procedures?

 If the proceedings are conducted subject to Estonian procedural law, a person does not lose the right to have the procedural time limit extended solely on the basis of whether or not the time limit can be extended in the location where the person became aware of the act.

 15 What are the consequences of non-observance of the deadlines?

-If a procedural act is not performed on time, the participant in the proceedings is not entitled to perform the procedural act at a later time, unless a court restores the term provided by law, extends the term it has set or hears the petition, application, evidence or objection filed by the participant in the proceedings.
-This applies regardless of whether or not the participant in the proceedings was warned of such consequences beforehand.
+If a procedural act is not performed on time, the party to the proceedings is not entitled to perform the procedural act at a later time, unless a court restores the term provided by law, extends the term it has set or hears the petition, application, evidence or objection filed by the party to the proceedings.
+This applies regardless of whether or not the party to the proceedings was warned of such consequences beforehand.

 16 If the deadline expires, what remedies are available to those who have missed the deadlines, i.e. the defaulting parties?